roman-milk/roman-milk.github.io/complete-submission.md

  Carla smiled and said, "Today was nothing wait till you see me seduce your mother.
 Tomorrow your Mom will be begging to eat my pussy."
 After that, Carla gave me some instructions, demanded I lick her pussy on more time, which of course I did, and then I headed home.

  As I went downstairs, I realized her Mom was home.
 I quickly said, "Hi Mrs. Mathews" and scurried out the door.
 As I headed home, I wondered how long she had been home and what she had heard.
-Report_Story #1